in Dutch: Jonge Socialisten in de PvdA, acronym: JS

 The JS is well known for its political activism and daring campaigns.
 During the 2016 Ukraine referendum, they recreated the famous Berlin Wall-painting, now portraying right-wing extremist Geert Wilders kissing Russian president Vladimir Putin.
 This poster was not only heavily discussed in Dutch news, it also reached other countries via The Guardian and Politico.
 Another major event was the Miniskirt-protest in Amsterdam in January 2016.
 After the sexual assault scandal in Cologne, the mayor of Cologne responded that women should keep an arm-length distance away from men, and dress ‘more appropriately’.
 Together with other youth organisations, the JS organised a demonstration in which over a hundred men walked in miniskirts through Amsterdam.

 Besides the political campaigns, the JS has a strong programme to train its members to become better debaters and more experienced politicians.
 Every year, two training weekends are organised in which workshops are given on presenting, debating, negotiating and writing.
 The JS has a good track record in fostering political talent.
 Many of its former members have become influential Dutch politicians or have contributed to society in many other ways.
-At this moment, three members of parliament and one of the junior ministers have been the president of the JS.
+At this moment, one member of parliament and junior minister has been the president of the JS.

 The JS is a member of YES (Young European Socialists) and IUSY (International Union of Socialist Youth).
 As a member of these organisations, the JS visits international congresses, seminars and summer camps, and JS-members are invited to join these trips.
 The JS also helps its international colleagues with campaigning and joins European campaigns, such as the European Youth Plan!
-During our election campaign, young socialists from all around Europe come to the Netherlands to join our campaign!
-If you also want to help our for the national elections at March 15th, please contact us!
+During our election campaign, young socialists from all around Europe came to the Netherlands to join our campaign.

-If you are interested to support or join the JS, you can contact the international secretary, Siman Abdi.
-She can tell you more about our organisation and the things you can do for the JS if you don’t speak Dutch.
+If you are interested to support or join the JS, you can contact the international secretary, Shirodj Raghoenath.
+He can tell you more about our organisation and the things you can do for the JS if you don’t speak Dutch.
 The board is open to new ideas about organising English-spoken events or inviting foreign guests to our organisation.